GuYuanjie/KindredNets/README.md

 # KindredNets (Deep Low-Excitation Fluorescence Imaging Enhancement)

-By YUANJIE GU,† ZHIBO XIAO,† WEI HOU, CHENG LIU, YING JIN, AND SHOUYU WANG1*
+By YUANJIE GU,† ZHIBO XIAO,† WEI HOU, CHENG LIU, YING JIN, AND SHOUYU WANG*

+This work is submitted to arXiv and Optica.
+Good luck to us.
 This repo provides simple testing codes, pretrained models and the network strategy demo.